GioF71/tidal-connect/README.md

 docker-compose up -d
 ```

-#### Multiple outputs
+#### Multiple audio devices

-On another one of my Moode boxes, I have usb dac connected, so when I use the command:
+On another one of my boxes, I have an usb dac connected, so when I use the command:

 ```text
 cat /proc/asound/cards